SelrahcD/selrahcd.github.io/_drafts/2015-07-03-tshirt-a-day-serie.md

 Some day I received another t-shirt from a [punk rock band](https://ninaschool.bandcamp.com/) - I have so many t-shirts... - and had an idea : "What if I made a service where people could choose what t-shirt I should wear on a given day ?"

-This is stupid but can be a decent project to play with [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) concepts, to build a [Restfull API](https://fr.wikipedia.org/wiki/Representational_State_Transfer), to work on some front-end again, to (maybe) try to use [docker](https://www.docker.com/) as a container.
+This is stupid but can be a decent project to play with [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) concepts, to build a true [Restfull API](https://fr.wikipedia.org/wiki/Representational_State_Transfer) (ouch...), to work on some front-end again, to (maybe) try to use [docker](https://www.docker.com/) as a container, to do some [Behaviour Driven Design](https://en.wikipedia.org/wiki/Behavior-driven_development), to practice my unit test writing skills...

 If this project goes to production some day it could lead to a funny experimentation too because I have some t-shirts I probably should be embarassed to wear in some contexts.